AlbinoSpino64/sim/project/ideas.md

 so if he can play pg on his own accord, it will increae motiviation to walk around

-and he can go without owrry, because calling/texting
+and he can go without worry, because calling/texting

 Roan is almost 15 years old – that's 3 years till he's legally an adult, no worry, sister got a long time ago,